As the final step before a track gets released, the importance of mastering can’t be understated.

-We’re going to break down this guide into 6 different sections:
+We’re going to break down ou guide into six different chapters:

 What is mastering?

 Mastering is the process of finalizing a song by applying subtle technical touches that allow it to compete commercially with other songs in the market.
-A mastering engineer is also responsible for preparing and submitting files to labels and various digital domains for ingestion.
+A mastering engineer is also responsible for preparing and submitting files to labels and various digital stores and platforms for ingestion.

 The goals of mastering

-When coming up with a master, there are a few things you should look out for.
-Here are some tips:
+When creating a master, there are a few things you should look out for.
+Here are some key points:

-- The master should play well across a wide range of systems (laptop speakers, earbuds, hi-fi, etc.).
+- The master should sound good across a wide range of systems (laptop speakers, earbuds, hi-fi systems, etc.).

 - The master should sound like a finished product.

 - The master should meet technical specifications presented by labels / artists.

 - The master should be able to compete commercially in the market.

 - The master must not sound worse than the mix.

-I can’t stress the importance of the last tip enough.
-Many engineers and producers can get too carried away with mastering a track that they don’t compare it against the mix.
-Ultimately, your master should supersede and enhance the sonic quality of the mix.
+The last point can’t be stressed enough.
+Many engineers and producers can get so carried away with mastering a track that they don’t compare it against the mix.
+Ultimately, your master should exceed and enhance the quality of the mix.

-Here’s some tips worth remembering when approaching to master a track:
+Here are some tips worth remembering when approaching mastering:

 - Try to master in a room that you’re familiar with.

-- A/B your master against your mix at matched levels (Sample Magic‘s Magic AB is a great tool for this).
+- A/B your master against your mix at matched levels.

-- Work fast and don’t spend more than 30 minutes on a single song.
+- Work fast (don’t spend more than 30 minutes on a single song).

-- If you’re tired or out of ideas, revisit the work on a new day.
+- If you’re tired or out of ideas, take a break and revisit the work on a new day.